 - Avoid Tree Wells.
 These are voids or depressions in the snow that forms around the base of a tree and are often hidden by low branches.
 Skiers and riders can fall into these wells and die.
 To avoid tree wells, steer clear of trees and stay in control.

 - Stay With a Buddy.
 Always maintain visual contact and stay close enough that you can pull or dig each other out of deep snow.

 - Carry Information.
 Have ski patrol phone numbers so you can quickly call for help<(but be aware of areas without cell coverage).

 Trail maps contain a wealth of information, including trail and lift locations, trail difficulty rating symbols, where to find information, ski patrol, and other mountain services.
 Trail difficulty ratings are relative to each resort’s specific terrain.
 A blue square trail at one resort may be easier or more difficult than a blue square trail at another resort.
 Work your way up from easier to more difficult trails.
 When in doubt about a trail or what type of terrain a particular lift serves, ask resort staff for guidance.

-Trail rating symbols indicate the difficulty level of terrain.
+Trail rating symbols indicate the difficulty level of the terrain.
 Here’s what they mean:

 - Green Circle: Easier